nimakam/universal-identity/docs/README.md

 ## Solution: A 🌎🆔 **Universal identity protocol** that is

-- 🤳 **Self-sovereign** - Controlled by ID owners
+- 🤳 **Self-sovereign** - Controlled by the ID owners.
-- 📜 **Standards-based** - Based on a ubiquitous  common logical structure
+- 📜 **Standards-based** - Based on a ubiquitous  common logical structure.
-- 🔓 **Permissionless** - Allows everyone and anyone to innovate on top of it
+- 🔓 **Permissionless** - Allows everyone and anyone to innovate on top of it.
-- 🔢 **Versioned** - Supports evolution through time, to cover increasing number of digital identity use cases
+- 🔢 **Versioned** - Supports evolution through time, to cover increasing number of digital identity use cases.
-- 🔗 **Federated** - When necessary, supports interoperability between different jurisdictional governance approaches
+- 🔗 **Federated** - When necessary, supports interoperability between different jurisdictional governance approaches.

 ## 🎯 Goals